-The law bill is now being debated in Parliament.
-Over 7,000 amendments were submitted at the National Assembly, a pretty high number the Assembly’s standards.
-Meanwhile, the President did not obtain the congressional support he needed to organize the referendum on changing the Constitution, thus failing to follow up on this measure. .
+After this eigth session, the bill was debated in Parliament for several weeks in the Spring, generating over 7,000 amendment proposals in the National Assembly – a high number by the Assembly’s standards.
+The Senate and the National Assembly agreed on a final bill on July 20th.
+Meanwhile, the President did not obtain the congressional support he needed to organize the referendum on changing the Constitution, thus failing to follow up on this measure.
+At this stage, many decrees remain to be passed for the law to come into force.

-The participants of the CCC have created a non-profit organization with the goal of monitoring follow-up on their recommendations in the long term (Les 150.
+Meanwhile, the participants to the CCC have created a non-profit organization with the goal of monitoring follow-up on their recommendations in the long term (Les 150.
 L’association des Citoyens de la Convention Climat).
 Around a dozen citizens from the Convention have risen to prominence in the public arena, owing to their activity on social media or repeated appearance in the traditional media, one even publishing a book about his own experience (Fraty, 2021).
 At least 6 citizens have joined some of the leading political parties and made it public.
 Some of them and a few others are now in office after having won elections at different levels – regional, municipal and European.

-Reflecting back on the 12 months that have elapsed since submission of their proposals, and despite the citizens’ understandable disappointment regarding weakness in follow-up, the CCC can be said to have created broader political momentum, at least in regard to the intense parliamentary it has generated.

-How co-construction materialized in the CCC

-Albeit central to the framing of the proceedings, the co-construction concept was never clearly defined.
-Based on our quantitative and qualitative observations, we reflect here on four possible understandings of the concept by examining the relationships between the citizens and four possible candidates for a co-constructive process: the governance committee; the experts; the fellow participants; and the broader public.

-Interaction with the governance committee in agenda-setting
+Co-construction and the framing of deliberation

+A naïve interpretation of the notion of co-construction in relation to citizens’ assemblies suggests that the citizens worked together with other bodies.
+In the context of the CCC, there were many candidates for such interactions – the governance committee, the college of guarantors, the technical and legal advisory groups and the facilitators, which we collectively refer to as the steering bodies.
+We examine here the framing effects these bodies might have exerted on the citizens in agenda setting, proposals elaboration and decision making.

+Agenda-setting

-One of the key mandates of the Governance Committee was to set the agenda.
-Perhaps its most important intervention in this regard was in framing the measures into five thematic groups.
-This left important topics, such as the role nuclear power should play in electricity generation, unaddressed.
-Although the governance committee included a rotating chair of two citizens, the top-down approach it took can be seen as limiting co-construction.
-The citizens however managed to influence agenda-setting on at least two important occasions.
+The task of setting the agenda was handed by the Prime Minister to the governance committee.
+Perhaps its most important intervention in this regard was in framing the five thematic groups in a way that emphasized energy demand, leaving energy supply issues – and in particular the role nuclear power should play in electricity generation – mostly unaddressed.
+Yet the agenda was not unilaterally set by the governance committee, as the citizens intervened on two important occasions to adjust it.